 Mild cases of HG can be treated by switching to dry, bland foods, taking antacids and resting.
 A care provider may also prescribe anti-nausea medicine.
 In more serious cases, hospitalization may be required so that nutrients and fluids can be provided through an intravenous tube (IV).

 Growing a baby requires your body to suppress its immune system.
 This creates a greater risk of infection, which can lead to other complications.
-Infections can also be passed to the baby, so it’s doubly important to take precautions.
+Infections during pregnancy can also be passed to the baby, so it’s doubly important to take precautions.

 Your care team will make sure that your immunization record is up to date, and test you for certain infection-causing bacteria and viruses throughout your pregnancy.
 It’s also important to get tested for sexually transmitted infections (STIs), as they can be present without symptoms.
+People are also at greater risk of urinary tract infections (UTI) during pregnancy because as the uterus continues to grow, it can block urine from draining from the bladder.

 Most infections are treatable, especially if they’re treated early.
 But some medicines that are used to treat infections aren’t safe to take while pregnant.
 Talk to your care provider if you have questions about infections during pregnancy.